 ALERTs Study: Education in Covid-19

 The countrywide closure of schools was one of the very first actions taken by the Government of Uganda to prevent further spread and manage COVID-19.
 Following this the Government swiftly formulated and rolled out an Education Preparedness and Response Plan (EPRP) to ensure continuity of learning during the COVID-19 lockdown and amidst other restrictions.
-The focus of this study’s is to explore experiences and assess the effect of the EPRP.
+The focus of this study was to explore experiences and assess the effect of the EPRP.

 Objectives: